perryizgr8/perryizgr8.github.io/_posts/2023-01-27-airpods-considered-harmful.markdown

 I consider my accent-understanding skills to be decent.
 I can make sense of all but the most extreme ones.
 And I like to think mine is at least intelligible to most others.

 Face-to-face conversations in person are rare, since our team is highly distributed across geographies and timezones.
 We use Google Meet and Slack huddles to converse with each other.
-Both of these tools' audio quality is excellent (although Google Meet's screen sharing quality leave a lot to be desired).
+Both of these tools' audio quality is excellent (although Google Meet's screen sharing quality leaves a lot to be desired).

 Everybody's voice comes out crystal clear, even when network connections are not the best.